margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 The spirit is all around
 The healing is in the mystery of the whirlwind of it all

+## After all That Work ##
+After all that work I had done,
+After all those thoughts I had thought,
+It was a slap in the face
+for you to try to tell me who I was again, and speak for me
+I have a voice
+I did good work
+You are not my benefactor
+Thank you

 ## She ##
 She had it all
 She was the babe